Melchy/KnowledgeBase/Architecture/Architecture.md

 [Patterns of Enterprise Application Architecture](https://www.amazon.com/Patterns-Enterprise-Application-Architecture-Martin/dp/0321127420) - Some chapters are obsolete but it contains information about 3 basic domain patterns -> transactions script, active record and domain model.
 This book also contains basic patterns every proggramer should know.
 For example layered architecture, ORM, DTO.

+Basic domain model patterns (with anemic model) are also described in [Patterns, Principles, and Practices of Domain-Driven Design](https://www.amazon.com/Patterns-Principles-Practices-Domain-Driven-Design/dp/1118714709) - chapter Domain Model Implementation Patterns

 [The Software Architecture Chronicles](https://herbertograca.com/2017/07/03/the-software-architecture-chronicles/) - Short overview of many architectures.

 [Good architecture pays of in matter of weeks](https://youtu.be/p5Qj75nJPEs?t=2742)